bobbylough/underwriting-intake/README.md

 ## Assumptions

-To keep the MVP focused and lightweight, several enterprise features are **assumed** to exist:
+To keep the MVP focused and lightweight, several features are **assumed** to exist:

 #### The Risk Models here would be seperate services rather than part of a mono repo, however there is no point in doing that for this prototype as they are currently just mock endpoints.